Scots Tongue

 toty tiny

-(Edinburgh) trades traditional summer holiday period in Edinburgh (the first two weeks of July)
+(Edinburgh) Trades traditional summer holiday period in Edinburgh (the first two weeks of July)

 trauchle trouble